Head and Brain Injuries

 That's not acceptable.
 Our experienced workers' compensation attorneys fight for injured workers to get them the benefits they should receive.
 We are not interested in making a quick settlement with the insurance company.
 We are only interested in a resolution of your claim that meets your needs, even if that means fighting for you in court.

 If you or a loved one has suffered a workplace head or brain injury, call us at 856-751-7676 to schedule a free consultation.
-If you are unable to come to one of our four offices, we can come to your home, your hospital room or any other location that is convenient for you.
+If you are unable to come to one of our five offices, we can come to your home, your hospital room or any other location that is convenient for you.